 What it Means to be Part of a Co-op

 You have likely heard of a co-op, but do you really know what it means?
-From community-minded decision-making to better overall rates — being a part of a co-op network has many benefits.
+From community-minded decision-making to improved overall rates, being part of a co-op network offers numerous benefits.

 What even is a co-op?